PUB AFFR/POLI SCI 419 — ADMINISTRATIVE LAW

 PUB AFFR/HISTORY/POLI SCI 724 — THE POLITICS OF PERSUASION: SOFT POWER IN EUROPE AND THE U.S.

 How powerful is non-military power?
 What are its vectors and its limits?
 International relations theorists have defined soft power as "the ability to get what you want through attraction rather than coercion."
 This graduate seminar will put this notion to the test.
 We will investigate how elites, interest groups, religious bodies, and nation-states seek to exercise hegemony in the international order through non-violent means.
 How was "soft power" implemented on the ground in the 20th century- and how did its use transform international relations?
 To probe these questions, we will focus on a series of case studies in European and U.S. international history.
 Topics covered include the expansion of capitalism and consumer culture; the globalization of international legal instruments and human rights claims; and de-secularization, religious radicalism, and counter-insurgency.
 In the process of analyzing our case studies, we will refine our analytical vocabulary.
 Drawing on recent work in international relations, political theory, and international history, we will probe the meaning and utility of concepts like normative power, hegemony, cultural capital, and public diplomacy.
-This course is open to Masters and PhD students from a range of disciplines.

 PUB AFFR/ECON/URB R PL 734 — REGIONAL ECONOMIC PROBLEM ANALYSIS